craigsapp/midifile/README.md

 ``` bash
 make createmidifile
 ```
-You can also place your own programs in `src-programs`, such as `myprogram.cpp` and to compile type:
+You can also place your own programs in `tools`, such as `myprogram.cpp` and to compile type:
 ``` bash
 make myprogram